marcosvbras/gamification-challenge/README.md

 ## How to run

 1. Set your MySQL's user and password in ``config/database.yml`` file.
 1. On project root directory, run ``rake db:create`` and ``rails db:migrate`` to create the database and all related tables.
 1. On project root directory, run ``bundle install`` to install all ruby dependencies.
-1. On project root directory again, run ``rails server`` to start Puma server and that's it!
+1. On project root directory, run ``rails server`` to start Puma server and that's it!

 <!-- * Configuration